 The bound due to Col \cite{Col} in Proposition \ref{prop: Linfty bound} is non-trivial in the range $q \ll e^{o(M)}$ and is rather general in the sense of the lack of restrictions on the arithmetic shape of $q$.
 As such, it considerably improved over the corresponding general bound due to Banks-Hart-Sakata \cite{Banks-Hart-Sakata} (see Lemma 3.2 there) non-trivial only in the range $q = o(\sqrt{M})$ (strictly speaking, the bounds of Banks-Hart-Sakata were essentially given for products such as $\Phi_N$ and not the product over $1 \leq n \leq M$ in Proposition \ref{prop: Linfty bound}, but their work easily extends to this).

-In the range $q \ll M^2$ with $(q,b)=1$ satisfying $\tau(q)\sqrt{q} \ll \text{ord}_q(b) \ll M$ (with suitable implied constants) and $P^-(q) > b$, the arguments of Banks-Hart-Sakata \cite{Banks-Hart-Sakata} (see Lemma 3.1 there) yield power-saving bounds of the form $P_M(h/q)\ll b^{\delta M}$ with $0 < \delta < 1$ fixed or depending only on $b$.
+In what follows $\text{ord}_q(b)$ denotes the multiplicative order of $b$ modulo $q$ (whenever $(q,b)=1$).
+In the range $q \ll M^2$ with $P^-(q) > b$ satisfying $\tau(q)\sqrt{q} \ll \text{ord}_q(b) \ll M$ (with suitable implied constants) the arguments of Banks-Hart-Sakata \cite{Banks-Hart-Sakata} (see Lemma 3.1 there) yield power-saving bounds of the form $P_M(h/q)\ll b^{\delta M}$ with $0 < \delta < 1$ fixed or depending only on $b$.
 Although applicable only on the much smaller range $q \ll M^2$, this is superior in strength over that in Proposition \ref{prop: Linfty bound} for such $q$.
 Indeed, the latter attains (at best) power-savings only for $q \ll 1$.
 In few words, their argument can be explained as follows:

 Assume $(h,q) = 1$.
 Squaring $P_M(h/q)$, applying the inequality of the arithmetic and geometric means, expanding the square and switching orders of summation, all in turn, one has